cscart/docs/author_guide.rst

         .. important::

-            The installation will fail if the persmissions are uncorrect.
+            The installation will fail if the persmissions are incorrect.

 Warning
 """""""